Updating Entities with Step Data

 onCompleteMappers are the mechanism for evolving the EntityContext (the collection of all entities in your workflow).
 They are optional instructions you add to a BlueprintStep that tell the SignStack engine how to update the canonical entity data after that step successfully completes.

 Think of an onCompleteMapper as the specific instruction used to update the central record after a task finishes.
-It's a JSONata expression whose job is to take the current state (entities) and the new information collected within the completed step (fields) and produce the next valid state of a specific Entity.
+It's a JSONata expression whose job is to take the current state (input) and the computed outputs from templates (docOutputs) and produce the next valid state of a specific Entity.

-• Their Purpose: To update the canonical EntityContext based on fields from the completed step, the existing entities state, or simply the completion event itself.
+- Their Purpose: To update the canonical EntityContext based on template outputs from the completed step, the existing entity state, or simply the completion event itself.

 Defining onCompleteMappers